Medicare in Illinois

 American citizens and legal permanent residents of at least five continuous years are commonly enrolled in Original Medicare automatically when they reach age 65 or if they’re already receiving Social Security or Railroad Retirement Board (RRB) benefits.
 You’re also automatically enrolled if you’ve been receiving disability benefits from Social Security or the RRB for 24 months in a row, prior to age 65.
 You may also be eligible for Medicare at any age if you have amyotrophic lateral sclerosis (Lou Gehrig’s disease) or end-stage renal disease.

 You may have several choices when it comes to changing or adding to your Medicare coverage, depending on where in Illinois you live.
-If you stay with Original Medicare, you can add a Medicare Prescription Drug Plan and/or a Medicare Supplement (Medigap) plan.
+If you stay with Original Medicare, you can add a Medicare Prescription Drug Plan and/or a Medicare Supplement insurance (Medigap) plan.
 With Medicare Prescription Drug Plans, costs and coverage details vary among the private, Medicare-approved insurance companies that offer these plans.
 Medigap plans are also offered by private insurance companies, but their purpose is to help with your Part A and Part B out-of-pocket costs, such as deductibles and copayments.

 Another choice you may have is to receive your Medicare benefits through Medicare Advantage (Medicare Part C).
 Available through private, Medicare-approved insurance companies, Medicare Advantage plans are required to include at least the same coverage as Medicare Part A and Part B benefits (except for hospice care, which Medicare Part A still covers).
 Many Medicare Advantage plans offer more benefits, such as prescription drug coverage and routine hearing services.
 You must still pay your Part B premium along with any premium your Medicare Advantage plan may charge.